 Q: What do I do if someone happens by who is angry or upset over nudity?

 A: One of the perks of this area being in a provincial park is that it is against regulations to disturb someone's use or enjoyment of the park.
 If someone is interfering with your peaceful enjoyment of the park you may call the Calgary Police Service non-emergency line at 403-266-1234.
 If there is a threat or actual use of violence call 911.
-We recommend de-escalating if possible.
+We recommend de-escalating if possible, but the most likely scenario is that the person who is offended will leave the area without issue.

 Reference: Province of Alberta, Provincial Parks (General) Regulation, section 7 (page #6)